-The ancient Sumatrans produced multiple pieces of art depicting long-tailed, long-necked creatures with a headcrest.
+Up to the 1800s the Dayak peoples of Borneo and Sumatra produced multiple pieces of art depicting long-tailed, long-necked creatures with a headcrest.
 Some of these animals resemble hadrosaurs.
-This particular work (Ethnographical Museum, Budapest) depicts a creature that bears a striking resemblance to a Corythosaurus which is being hunted by these ancient Indonesian peoples.
+This particular work, housed in the Ethnographical Museum of Budapest, depicts a creature that bears a striking resemblance to a Corythosaurus.
+It is apparently being hunted by these ancient Indonesian peoples.
 (Bodrogi, Tibor, Art of Indonesia, plate #10, 1973.)

 Another fascinating Chinese artifact is the Late Eastern Zhou Sauropod (Fang Jian) ornamental box to the right.
 Displaying a tridactyl foot, a long neck and a head that resembles a Brachiosaur, this depiction is compelling.
 (Fong, Wen ed., The Great Bronze Age of China, Metropolitan Museum of Art, 1980, p.
 285.)
-The seated dragon sculpture in cast bronze to the left comes from the Tang Dynasty (618-906 AD) and is currently housed at the Los Angeles County Museum of Art.
-Many more such dinosaur-like Chinese dragon depictions could be considered from this time period (like the painted ceramic dragon to the lower left.
-Next we consider an even older dragon artifact from the Shang dynasty (B.C.
-1766-1122) that was advertised on the Chinese antiquities market as a dinosaur depiction.
-It displays relief lines in a scale-like pattern, a broad beak, a dermal frill, and a headcrest that is strikingly like the dinosaur Saurolophus (shown on the right).
+The seated dragon sculpture in cast bronze to the left comes from the Tangy Dynasty and is currently housed at the Los Angeles County Museum of Art.
+Many more such dinosaur-like Chinese dragon depictions could be considered from this time period, like the painted ceramic dragon to the lower left, identified by the exhibiting museum as Tang Dynasty (618-906 AD).
+Next we consider an even older dragon artifact from the Shang dynasty (1766-1122 B.C.) that was advertised on the Chinese antiquities market as a dinosaur depiction.
+It displays relief lines in a scale-like pattern, a broad beak, a dermal frill, and a headcrest that is strikingly like the dinosaur Saurolophus (shown below on the right).
 This jade statute, now in the Genesis Park collection, is made of white colored nephrite with differential weathering, cleaving veins and earth penetration, demonstrating authenticity.
 (Click to enlarge.)

-About 4,000 years ago, the Hongshan culture in China produced many wonderful jade dragon carvings (especially pendants).
-Vance Nelson’s book Dire Dragons points out the resemblance to a small Protoceratops dinosaur.
-The rare bloodstone carving on left is part of the Genesis Park collection.
+About 4,000 years ago, the Hongshan culture in China produced many wonderful jade dragon carvings (along with other clear animal representations).
+Over time these dragon productions became highly stylized and were especially popular as pendants.
+Most of these pieces only resemble dragons in a crude sense, but a few of the older dragon statues appear to be reproductions of certain dinosaurs.
+Notice the resemblance this jade dragon bears to a small Protoceratops dinosaur.
+The rare bloodstone carving on right is part of the Genesis Park collection.

 The February 26, 2000 issue of Science News contained an article that commented on a Hesione vase artifact housed at the Boston Museum of Fine Arts (Hesman, 2000).
 On this ancient Greek vase are a series of somewhat unusual paintings, including one that portrays a monster with the head of a dinosaur.
 This pottery was created around 550 B.C. and depicts the Greek hero Heracles rescuing Hesione from this “monster of Troy.”
 Forced to concede that it is an amazingly realistic dinosaurian depiction, Science News concluded that the paintings on this unusual vase simply prove that ancient people dug up and assembled fossils.
 But there is no evidence for sophisticated Ancient Paleontologists.

 A 1971 landslide in the Girifalco region of southern Italy brought to light hundreds of ancient artifacts of a pre-Greek civilization.
-A lawyer named Mario Tolone Azzariti asserts that he found some dinosaurian representations among them.
+A lawyer named Mario Tolone Azzariti asserts that he found some dinosaurian representations among them (pictured below).
+To the left is a terracotta statue measuring about 18 cm long, shaped remarkably like a Stegosaurus dinosaur.
+The triangular plates run down its back to the tail.

-Shown above is a terracotta statue measuring about 18 cm long, shaped remarkably like a Stegosaurus dinosaur with plates on its back.
-The plates are triangular, and continue along the back until reaching the tail.
-In the view from above the object reveals a strange curving of the plates, as if the animal had been represented lumbering from side to side.
+In the view from above (center) the object reveals a strange curving of the plates, as if the animal had been represented lumbering from side to side.
 The legs are large and awkward, as if carrying great weight, not at all like those of a lizard.
 There is also a clear representation of a Stegosaurus on a piece of broken pottery (right).